QuintixLabs/Voux/README.md

 | `COUNTER_CREATE_WINDOW_MS` | `60000` | Window length (in ms) for the above limit.
 Leave it alone unless you need a different window. |
 | `INACTIVE_DAYS_THRESHOLD` | `14` | Days with no hits before a counter shows an “Inactive” badge in the dashboard. |

 SQLite lives in `data/counters.db`.
-Back it up occasionally if you care about the numbers (or download a JSON backup from `/settings.html`).
+Back it up occasionally if you care about the numbers (or download a JSON backup from `/settings.html`, which now includes the 30-day activity summaries).
 If you delete the DB file, **Voux** creates a fresh empty one on the next start, but all counters are wiped unless you restore from a backup.

 ## 🧩 API quick reference